nyuad-corebio/guru/README.md

 Defining the environment variables.
 Note:- Jira is optional, if you are not using customize the .env file accordingly.
+Note:- Since the jira integration is based on Oauthv1, using a private key.
+You should place key name "jira.pem" in "keys" folder.

 ``` bash
 cat .env